apache/shardingsphere/docs/document/content/features/dist-sql/_index.en.md

 ## Notice

-DistSQL can use in ShardingSphere-Proxy only, not for ShardingSphere-JDBC now.
+DistSQL can use for ShardingSphere-Proxy only, not for ShardingSphere-JDBC now.